How to find the very best flamenco when you visit Sevilla

 Flamenco is passion

 An intimate flamenco show is really something to behold.
-You’ll see raw emotion on the performers’ faces – they may not be smiling because they may well be dancing (or singing) to express pain, sadness, & melancholy just as well as love and humour.
+You’ll see raw emotion on the performers’ faces – they may not be smiling as they dance or sing, because flamenco is used to express pain, sadness, & melancholy as well as love and humour.

-Your job, as a member of the audience, is to share in this passion, let it transport you, and not to get distracted or to distract the artists.
+Your role, as a member of the audience, is to share in this passion, let it transport you, and not to get distracted or to distract the artists.

-El Duende – you may have heard this term bandied about if you’ve started paying attention to flamenco.
-There is no direct translation in English for this term.
-Duende is the soul of flamenco, the spirit within the performer.
+El Duende – you may have heard this term bandied if you’ve started paying attention to flamenco.
+There is no direct translation in English.
+Duende is the soul of flamenco, the spirit within the performer, and if you’re really lucky, it may find its way into you, too.

 Flamenco is history